kreamweb/Product-GTIN-EAN-UPC-ISBN-for-WooCommerce/readme.txt

 * Option to show GTIN code in WooCommerce Order Items.
 * Hide empty GTIN code in your WooCommerce shop.
 * Shortcode available to show GTIN code for a specific product.
+* Support for Schema.org/Product with an option to choose the property name to set inside the structured data
+* Option to choose the position of GTIN code inside the single product page
+* Integrated with the WooCommerce Export Products CVS tool
+* WooCommerce Rest API Product integration: GTIN code is passed inside the 'ean_code' field

 == Installation ==